rwijtvliet/eurostatDb.js/README.md

 Notice how the elements in the ```dimensions``` property of the DSD, above, have been divided over the properties ```fixDims``` and ```varDims```.
 The latter shows the "variable dimensions" for which I need to specify values every time I want to fetch data.
 The ```fields``` property describes the fields that might be stored in the table.
 Compare with the ```concepts``` property of the DSD.<br><br>

 Before we continue, let's see what is different, if I know upfront that I'm only ever interested in the annual data, aggregated over ages, after the year 2000.
-In that case, I use two additional arguments:
+In that case, I use two additional arguments in calling the function:
 ```js
 var myTbl;
 db.addTable("demo_pjan", {FREQ:"A", AGE:"TOTAL"}, {startYear:2000}, function (tbl) {myTbl = tbl;});